NodeFactoryIo/nf-web/site/content/portfolio/chainguardian.md

 title: ChainGuardian
 date: 2019-01-01T00:00:10-00:00
 image: /images/lodestar.png
-short: Our CTO collaborates with ChainSafe on infrastructure development of Eth 2.0 by building TypeScript implementation of the Beacon Chain.
+short: Desktop application for becoming an Ethereum 2.0 validator with insights in performance as a validator and monitoring.
-keywords: Eth2 ProofOfStake TypeScript
+keywords: Eth2 validator Electron React
 ---